The fucking pain scale: “1-10, describe your pain with numbers,” like it’s that easy.

 Turns Out Doctors Care About The Pain Scale Numbers, Not The Words

-Here’s what drives me crazy: the doctors who make us do this don’t know or care about the technicalities.
+Here’s what drives me up the wall: the doctors who make us do this don’t know or care about the technicalities.
 A ten is a ten is a ten, I’ve discovered, no matter what the ‘definition’ happens to be.
 Unfortunately, as someone who lives by words and who is very literal-minded in some ways, that realization took me faaaaaar too long.

 Pain Scales: Choosing The Best Version For You (Sorry, They All Suck)